pipoket/2017spring-cs442-pollinone/README.md

 1. Android 5.0 or above
 2. `Google Play` application is needed to use `Google Nearby` functionality.

     2-1.
-If your device does not have `Google Play`, then please click `publish` button when boradcating a poll information, which generates an audible encoded sound.
+If your device does not have `Google Play`, then the app only use the audible sound to boradcast a poll information.

 3. To test our system fully, you need at least 2 devices, one for creating the poll and the other(s) for participating in the poll.